-> The ability to create new projects have users with the role of administrator and users with sufficient permissions in Time tracking.
+> Access to create new projects comes with the role of administrator and users with sufficient permissions in Time tracking and project management.

 > Users with limited contact access can only view and create projects for contacts they have access to.

-From the Time tracking menu, click Projects and then Add.
-There, you are required to name the project, connect it to a customer, and designate its billing method and rate.
+From the main menu, click Projects and then Add.
+There, you are required to name the project, connect it to a client, and designate its billing method and rate.

-Client: You select from the list the client for whom you have the project done.
+- Client (mandatory): You can select from the list-it is the contact for whom the project is being worked on.

-- Fixed cost: Irrespective of the length of time, the customer will be charged an X amount.
+- Fixed cost: Irrespective of the length of time or expenses assigned to the project, the client client will be charged a pre-agreed X amount.

-- Task hourly rate: Fee for each hour spent on individual project tasks (this amount is stated when creating the job.
+- Task hourly rate: Fee for each hour spent on individual project tasks.
+You can set the rate when adding a task.

 - Non billable: You can also not bill the project, in case this is an internal process you just want to monitor.

-> If you select one of the hourly rate option you can type the preferred amount on the Hourly rate field.
+> If you select hourly rate option you can type the preferred amount on the Hourly rate field.